 The CAS recognized the SOA exams listed in the chart below.
 Candidates who check the "Property and Casualty" field on their preliminary exam application will have the results of their exams automatically updated in the CAS candidate database.
 Candidates who did not check the Property and Casualty field can have their exam results verified and updated in the CAS candidate database by completing the online form.

-The following exams are recognized by the CAS:
+The CAS recognizes the following exams:

-Waiver Granted for CAS Exam
+SOAExam Waiver Granted for CAS Exam

 Р 1

 FM 2

 MFE 3F

 MLC LC

 С 4